 Ok so this part is creating a few frustrated producers out there or at least that is the feedback I am getting.
 Simply put, ‘priority’ food and beverages must disclose the amount of Australian ingredients when a product is grown, produced, made or packed in Australia.

-– single ingredient foods grown or produced in Australia with exclusively Australian contents will have the 100% bar chart
+SINGLE INGREDIENT foods grown or produced in Australia with exclusively Australian contents will have the 100% bar chart -bold

-– if the products Australian ingredient quantities vary from time to time then an ‘average’ claim may be made when the criteria is met – refer to page 18
+VARYING INGREDIENTS: if the Australian ingredient quantities vary from time to time then an ‘average’ claim may be made when the criteria is met

-– many products will contain compound foods.
+COMPOUND INGREDIENTS: many products will contain compound foods.
 Only the Australian grown or produced portion may be included in the calculation.
 For example if a pasta is made of flour, eggs and water.
-And the flour is from another country then the eggs must be included in the calcultation and the flour not – refer to page 17.
+And the flour is from another country then the eggs must be included in the calculation and the flour not.

 The percentage of Australian content is determined based on the individual ingredient weight.
 Each is ingredient should be calculated on ‘ingoing weight’ (weight of raw ingredients NOT the weight of the ingredient after processing or cooking).
 This is the calculation for ingredients that do not vary in weight and is most commonly used: